EclipseFdn/events.eclipse.org/content/2020/sam-iot/_index.md

 [//]: # (Registration reminder)
 {{< grid/section-container class="featured-section-row featured-section-row-dark-bg  text-center">}}

-### The SAM IoT conference is now over!
-Thank you for your interest and attendance!
+<h3>The SAM IoT conference is now over!
+Thank you for your interest and attendance!</h3>

 The conference proceedings and the video recordings of the talks will be available soon.